FloJag/Mastery-Project/README.md

 ## Outliers and Anomalies ##
 During the data preparation phase, several anomalies were identified in the dataset (e.g., negative values for nights, or missing discount amounts although discount = TRUE).
 These issues were addressed through data cleaning, primarily by replacing invalid values with averages or imputing them with contextually appropriate values.

-To further investigate potential anomalies, boxplots were generated in Tableau to analyze the distribution of variables and detect outliers.
+To further investigate potential anomalies, boxplots and histrograms were generated in Tableau to analyze the distribution of variables and detect outliers.
 After careful consideration, I decided not to remove the outliers from the dataset.
 The rationale behind this choice is that certain extreme values may reflect meaningful traveler behavior (e.g., luxury travelers with exceptionally high spending, or long-distance travelers with unusually high flight distances).
 Removing these observations could distort the data and limit the possibility of building relevant customer segments.